scraggo/scraggo.github.io/content/blog/tech/building-my-second-brain/index.md

 Experiment to find _your_ way

-- Research: collect information and organize it in a way that's relevant to you
+- Learn: research / collect information and organize it in a way that's relevant to you
 - Create: synthesize your collected knowledge into original writings
 - Manage: keep track of work in progress, increase productivity